sky5265/SRMP-Spectral-Fitter/README.md

 ## Using SupSpec

 Before using `SupSpec`, store all your data in a folder called "data".
-Then, open terminal at the location and run `run.py`.
+Then, open terminal at the location and run `supspec`.

 ```
 supspec